 At the seventh knowing also does not exist, because he who knew is no more and that which could be known is no more.
 So even knowing is not on the seventh plane.
 The seventh plane is not knowing-less, but beyond knowing.
 If you like you can call it a state of ignorance also.
 That is why it is always the case that a man of ultimate consciousness and an absolutely ignorant person seem identical – because their behavior is often similar.
 This is why there is always a great similarity between a small child and an old man who has attained enlightenment: they are not actually the same but superficially they seem alike.
 Sometimes an enlightened sage acts in a childlike way; sometimes in the behavior of a child we get a glimpse of saintliness.
 Sometimes an enlightened one looks like an absolutely ignorant person, an absolute fool, and it would seem that no one could be as foolish as he.
 But the sage has gone beyond knowledge and the child is still below knowledge.
 The similarity lies in the fact that they both are outside of knowledge.

 From In Search of the Miraculous, Discourse #20, Q3

 Copyright© OSHO International Foundation

-An audio file of this discourse can be downloaded from Osho.com, or you can read the entire book online at the Osho Library.
+You can read the entire book online at the Osho Library.

 Many of Osho’s books are available in the U.S. online from Amazon.com and Viha Osho Book Distributors.
 In India they are available from Amazon.in and Oshoworld.com.